niokagi/niokagi/README.md

 ## Hi there 👋

-I'm a Junior Web Engineer who believes "good enough" is never good enough.
+I'm a Junior Web Engineer who believes "good enough" is never really good enough.

-I tackle product problems with a critical eye, blending an artistic touch with a near-obsessive drive for optimization.
-That perfectionist (and admittedly, slightly OCD) mindset means I'm not just here to write code that *works*, I'm here to build solutions that *perform* efficiently and elegantly.
+Honestly, I'm a meticulous problem-solver who just loves getting into the weeds.
+I'm driven by a deep commitment to excellence, so I analyze complex product challenges with a super critical, detail-obsessed lens.
+This approach lets me systematically balance a passion for elegant design (gotta make it look good!) with a hardcore drive for optimization.
+My goal isn't to build things that just work, but it's to engineer solutions that are genuinely efficient, robust, and polished down to the last pixel.

 I Code :